haroldwolfinger/busmall/README.md

 Admittedly, credit goes to Zach for suggesting i calculate the numbers independently; however, i am reallly pleased at this solution because i came to it by myself after much trial and error.

 It required just one adjustment, which was made the next day: after initially running, the pictures were not changing.
 I spotted the fact that the while loop wouldn't run after the first instance since the values were unique.
 Zach helped me realize that i could just reset the values x, y, and z back to 0 before the while loop and it would run.
 Thanks Zach!

+My final push to busmall-start occurred at 7:45pm on Thursday, July 19.
+I'm ready to work on the next lecture, involving chartjs.

+## What i learned
+busmall-start: i learned how to map files to a filePath and display images stored in a folder. i also learned how to generate three unique random numbers (as opposed to one), and boned up on .innerHTML semantics to populate my list (rather than using replace.innerText). it felt good to reach the milestone on time, because initially i didn't think there was any way i could make it.

 ## Project Goals
 [note: please see 'Goals For This Lab' for MVP requirements](https://github.com/CodePartnersMD/MD201-01/blob/master/weeks-5-6/lecture-10/sprint3-milestone1.md#goals-for-this-lab)